CagriCatik/Docalypt/README.md

 # Docalypt

-Docalypt turns long-form Markdown transcripts into timestamped chapter files and can produce supporting documentation for each chapter with a local Ollama model.
-The project ships with a PySide6 desktop application and a CLI that share a common splitting and documentation pipeline.
+Docalypt turns long-form Markdown transcripts into timestamped chapter files and optionally generates supporting documentation for each chapter with a local Ollama model.
+The PySide6 desktop application and the CLI share the same splitting and documentation pipeline so that every interface behaves identically.

 ---

-## Why Docalypt?
+## Key capabilities

-- **Reliable splitting** – the original chapter generation workflow remains untouched and configurable through `config.toml`.
+- **Reliable splitting** – the chapter generation workflow and on-disk layout remain backward compatible with the original tool and honour the existing `config.toml` options.
-- **Responsive desktop app** – drag & drop a transcript, monitor progress, and trigger documentation jobs without freezing the UI.
+- **Responsive desktop app** – drag & drop a transcript, monitor progress, and launch documentation jobs without freezing the UI thanks to worker threads.
-- **Integrated Ollama flow** – discover installed models, tune generation parameters, and craft prompts from a dedicated GUI tab.
+- **Integrated Ollama controls** – discover installed models, tune generation parameters (temperature, top-p, max tokens, presence/frequency penalties, repeat penalty, top-k), and craft prompts from a dedicated GUI tab.
+- **Dedicated documentation folder** – generated Markdown lives under a `documentation/` subdirectory next to the chapter files, keeping source and AI output clearly separated.
-- **Single codebase** – configuration, splitting, and documentation helpers are shared between the GUI and the CLI for predictable behaviour.
+- **Single codebase** – configuration, splitting, and documentation helpers are packaged for reuse by both the GUI and the CLI.

 ## Repository layout